All Episodes

 Nope.

-Seem to be all young men, Muslims, the neighbor said brainwashed.
+Seem to be all young men, Muslims.

 Are they all citizens?

-And here is during the briefing by Attorney General Alberto Gonzalez, here is what the Attorney General said.
+And here is, during the briefing by Attorney General Alberto Gonzalez, here is what the Attorney General said.

-The defendants, five American citizens, one legal permanent resident, and one Haitian national in the United States illegally, are expected to make appearances at U.S. District Court in Miami today.
+The defendants, five American citizens, one legal permanent resident, and one Haitian national in the United States illegally are expected to make appearances at U.S. District Court in Miami today.

-Now Gonzalez went on to say that, quote, they were persons who, for whatever reason, came to view their home country as the enemy.
+Now, Gonzalez went on to say that, quote, they were persons who, for whatever reason, came to view their home country as the enemy, came to view their home country as the enemy.

-Well, I understand now perfectly, they're Democrats.
+Well, I understand now perfectly.

-They are people who are have been here's what we need to do.
+They are people who have been.

 We need to go into that warehouse and get a list of their subscriptions.

-Because I I guarantee you they've been reading the New York Times, the Washington Post, they've been watching CBS and NBS and ABS.
+Because I guarantee you, they've been reading the New York Times, the Washington Post.

-They uh the the mainstream media, the drive-by media is probably all they get.
+The mainstream media, the drive-by media is probably all they get.

-Maybe they can't get cable down there or the Rush Show or any of this uh that would give them some information that would allow them to love their country.
+Maybe they can't get cable down there or the Rush Show or any of this that would give them some information that would allow them to love their country.

 Alberto Gonzalez let the cat out of the bag.